WAcry/icecream-csharp/README.md

 ### Print Anything

-We use `JsonConvert.SerializeObject()` (all versions supported) to convert the object to a string in default.
+We use `JsonConvert.SerializeObject()` to convert the object to a string in default.
 It is powerful and is able to print much more types than `JsonSerializer.Serialize()`.
 You can define your own `ArgToStringFunction` to parse the object to a string in your own